 In order to borrow the securities to sell short, the broker may lend out securities from the brokerage's own inventory, or from that of another brokerage, or he may lend out securities held in the margin accounts of other investors.
 If the broker is unable to borrow the securities, as sometimes happens with illiquid securities, for instance, then the security cannot be sold short.

 A broker can lend out securities from the margin accounts of other investors, because the standard margin agreement allows it.
 When an investor opens a margin account at a brokerage, any securities bought for the account are held in the street name, the name of the brokerage for the beneficial interest of the investor and as collateral for any borrowing.
-The standard margin agreement allows the broker to lend out the securities held in its margin accounts to short sellers, and to be able to sell short, the investor must have a margin account.
+The standard margin agreement allows the broker to lend out the securities held in its margin accounts to short sellers.
+And since margin is required to sell short, the investor must have a margin account.

 Before 1998, many investors sold short stocks that they actually owned—selling short against the box—as a means to protect capital gains, or to convert a short-term gain into a long-term gain, which has a lower tax rate.
 However, this method has been rendered ineffective by the Taxpayer Relief Act of 1997.
 Any short sale against the box after June 8, 1997, is considered a constructive sale by the IRS, and is subject to a capital gains tax in the year of the sale.